vpelss/Emogics_Tarot_Script_WP/README.md

 -export and import spreads and decks -backup/restore spreads? -backup/restore decks

--allow email field or insist we have an account : account / field : enable / disable? account avoids spam -one email only
+-allow email field or insist we have an account : account / field : enable / disable? account avoids spam -test one email only
--email comes from Wordpress  wordpress@tarot.emogic.com : allow users to change in admin
+-sanitize options

 -make a post welcome message...